cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

      for i in `ls /etc/init.d/ | grep cdap` ; do sudo service $i start ; done

 #.
-You should recompile and redeploy your application.
-This will allow you to see your old
+This will allow you to see your old run history, logs, and |---| if you migrated your
-   run history, logs, and |---| if you migrated your old metrics with the :ref:`metric migration tool <>` |---| metrics.
+   old metrics with the :ref:`metric migration tool <>` |---| metrics.

    **Note:** You will no longer be able to see your previous logs in the CDAP Console (UI).
    To access your previous logs, please see the section on downloading logs in the :ref:`Logging HTTP RESTful API <http-restful-api-logging>`.

+#.
+You must recompile and then redeploy your applications.

 .. _install-troubleshooting: